TLINDEN/cenophane/README.md

 working for  the network departement  and there's a problem  with your routing.
 Tech support  asks you to create a network  trace and send it to  them.
 But  you  can't because  the  trace file  is  too large  and sensitive to  be sent by email.
-This is where **Cenophane**  comes to the rescue.
+This is where **ephemerup**  comes to the rescue.

 You upload the  file, send the download  url to the other  party and -